mindspore-ai/models/official/cv/cnnctc/README.md

 ### Infer on Ascend310

-**Before inference, please refer to [Environment Variable Setting Guide](https://gitee.com/mindspore/models/tree/master/utils/ascend310_env_set/README.md) to set environment variables.**
+**Before inference, please refer to [MindSpore Inference with C++ Deployment Guide](https://gitee.com/mindspore/models/blob/master/utils/cpp_infer/README.md) to set environment variables.**

 Before performing inference, the mindir file must be exported by `export.py` script.
 We only provide an example of inference using MINDIR model.